geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And many heard, but more, dispersed afar,

-Lost its shrill note amid the din of war ;
+Lost its shrill note amid the din of war;

 Or mix'd in combat, or o'ercome by fear,